At Scrumbles, we have first-hand experience of the power of probiotics for dogs.

 Fur Fact: Unlike their pet pawrents, a dog’s slobbery saliva doesn’t contain any digestive enzymes.

 Benefits of Probiotics For Dogs?

 Your dog’s gut affects almost every other function in their body.
 Ensuring it is running smoothly has a far-reaching impact on their physical and even mental health.

 - Digestion aid: Probiotics are pawsome for aiding your dog’s digestive health.

-- Stool quality: Better digestion leads to better poo picking experiences – yes there is such a thing as a pretty pick-usable poos!
+- Stool quality: If you struggle to pick up your pooch's #2's in a dog poop bag, then probiotics might be for you.
+Better digestion leads to better poo picking experiences - yes there is such a thing as a pretty pick-upable poos!

 - Supporting immune systems: Keeping your dog happy and healthy.